dev-tch/AirBnB_clone/README.md

    (hbnb) help all
    Print all string representation of all instances (hbnb)
-3. create <class name> : create new instance object of type class name
+4. create <class name> : create new instance object of type class name
+    > Usage: `` create <class name> ``
    ````
    (hbnb) create BaseModel
    14d44bea-45c5-4799-b8a0-6a81969e80bd
    (hbnb)
    ````

-4. show 'class name' 'id' : Prints the string representation of an instance based on the class name and id
+5. show 'class name' 'id' : Prints the string representation of an instance based on the class name and id
     > Usage: `` show <class name> <id> ``
    ````
    (hbnb) show BaseModel 14d44bea-45c5-4799-b8a0-6a81969e80bd